istio/community/.github/ISSUE_TEMPLATE/organization-membership-request.md

 - Issues responded to
 - Workgroup(s) I am involved with

-### Slack access:
+### Slack access
-- What is your email address associated with Slack?
+- If you'd like to join our developer Slack workspace, what is the email address you have associated with Slack?